Ranking theories via encoded $\beta$-models: Introduction

 \begin{definition} An \emph{$\mathcal{L}_2$ $\beta$-model} is an $\omega$-model $\mathfrak{M}$ in the language of second order arithmetic that is $\Sigma^1_1$-absolute, i.e., for any $\Sigma^1_1$ sentence $\varphi$ with parameters from $\mathfrak{M}$, $\mathfrak{M}\vDash\varphi$ if and only if $\mathcal{P}(\mathbb{N})\vDash\varphi$. \end{definition}

-If one were to extend Mostowski's original definition to set theories, it would be natural to say that a $\beta$-model of set theory is any well-founded model since such models are always correct about well-foundedness. \begin{definition} An \emph{$\mathcal{L}_\in$ $\beta$-model} is a well-founded $\mathcal{L}_\in$ structure satisfying the consequences of Primitive Recursive set theory in the language $\{\in\}$.\footnote{For details on Primitive Recursive set theory see \cite{FreundPhD}.} \end{definition}

-\begin{remark} From now on, we denote the consequences of Primitive Recursive set theory in the language $\{\in\}$ by $\PRS$, though we note that this diverges from other uses of the acronym $\PRS$. \end{remark}

-No consistent theory can prove that it has a $\beta$-model, by G\"odel's second incompleteness theorem.
-Indeed, there is no theory $T$ with $\beta$-models such that every $\beta$-model of $T$ encodes a $\beta$-model of $T$; this is a semantic analogue of G\"odel's theorem.
+No consistent r.e.\ theory can prove that it has a $\beta$-model, by G\"odel's second incompleteness theorem.
+In fact, there is no theory $T$ with $\beta$-models such that every $\beta$-model of $T$ encodes a $\beta$-model of $T$; this is a semantic analogue of G\"odel's theorem.
 This engenders a semantic analogue of the notion of relative consistency strength for theories with $\beta$-models, namely, $T$ is stronger than $U$ if every $\beta$-model of $T$ encodes a $\beta$-model of $U$.
+For countable $\beta$-models $M,N$, we write $N\dot\in M$ to mean that $N$ is encoded in $M$.